madisonvolpe/covid/README.md

 # running etl_extract, etl_transform, etl_load
 covid_data %>% etl_extract() %>% etl_transform() %>% etl_load(db_con = covid_db$con)
 ```
-The above code connects to a postgresql database, creates a covid_data obkect and specifies the object's database and directory, and finally running etl_extract, etl_transform, and etl_load on covid_data will extract all available data from the github repository, transform it, and then load it into the specified postgresql database.
+The above code connects to a postgresql database, creates an etl_covid object and specifies the directory where data will be stored and the database where data will be loaded.
+Finally, running etl_extract, etl_transform, and etl_load on covid_data will extract all available data from the github repository, transform it, and then load it into the specified postgresql database.

 ## In-depth Explanations of Functions

+Etl_extract, etl_transform, and etl_load basically do what their names suggest, however there are

-## etl_extract
+### etl_extract

-## etl_transform
+### etl_transform

+### etl_load

+### More functions etl_init, etl_update

-## etl_load
+## Conclusion

+The covid package was written to extract COVID-19 data, transform it into a clean dataset, and load that clean dataset into a postgresql database.
+Efficiency and usability were important factors kept in mind during *covid's* development.
+Please check out the vignette .... to see how you can leverage the *covid* package for your data analysis needs.